Open Bible Data Home About News OET Key

 how,you beautiful darling,my how,you beautiful eyes,your doves

 The man uses the phrase Behold you, beautiful two times for emphasis.
-If it would be helpful to your readers, you could combine the phrases into one and provide emphasis in a way that is natural in your language.
+If it would be helpful to your readers, you could combine the phrases and provide emphasis in a way that is natural in your language.
 Alternate translation: “Behold you, beautiful, my darling!
 Your eyes are doves”

 רַעְיָתִ֔י